mreider/mr-grumpy-pants/content/posts/h20no.md

 ![pic of a lady drinking water](/images/waterlady.png)

-Anyhow - the water we get isn't chilled, so we fill some bottles and refrigerate them.
+Anyhow - our water dispenser has no cooling unit.
+So we fill some bottles and refrigerate them.
 The cycle is simple: fill a bottle, use it, empty it, refill it.
 Or you'd think it's simple.
 It's really not.

 First problem is my ADD.
 I am completely unable to ignore bottles that aren't full.
 If there's a half-empty bottle on the counter, no matter what else is happening, I drop everything to fill it.
 This drives everyone a little crazy.

 Second problem is the kids.
 Way too lazy about refilling bottles.
 They're crafty too - leaving each one at a level that is arguably not-yet-empty, and thus not-yet-necessary to refill.
 By Sunday the fridge contains five separate bottles with tiny gulps in each.

-Third problem is the combination of the first two problems.

 There's also a Long Island bred wife wandering around, expressing, very directly, that these, and other problems, should be resolved ASAP.